-Prior to the start of her professional life, Dr. Villa pursued a formal education at the University of Southern California (USC), where she earned a Bachelor of Arts in communication arts and sciences in 1983, Master of Public Administration in 1985, Master of Science in gerontology in 1985 and PhD in gerontology in 1993.
+Prior to the start of her professional life, Dr. Villa pursued a formal education at the University of Southern California (USC), where she earned a Bachelor of Arts in communication arts and sciences in 1983, Master of Public Administration in 1985, Master of Science in Gerontology in 1985 and PhD in Gerontology in 1993.
 Notably, she was the first person in the nation to receive a PhD in gerontology, the study of aging.
 During her tenure as a student, Dr Villa served as a congressional intern for the U.S. House of Representatives’ house select committee on aging in 1985.
 Following this, she was a pre-doctoral trainee and National Institute on Aging (NIA) demography of aging grantee at the USC Leonard David School of Gerontology from 1989 to 1993.

 Dr. Villa credits her success to the amazing and supportive professors she had as a student at the USC Leonard David School of Gerontology, her colleagues, family and friends.
 She reports that it was the professors at USC that taught her the importance of critical thinking, doing research that informs broader policy and programs that will improve the lives of aging diverse populations, and maintaining the highest ethical standards in teaching and practice.
 Dr. Villa is forever grateful for the training, support and encouragement she has always received from the faculty at the USC Leonard David School of Gerontology.
 She has also been fortunate to have formed collegiate relationships with professors and scholars, who have been kind and generous in sharing opportunities, knowledge and wisdom.